Do you remember the first time you cried while watching a movie?

-It’s actually the ability to identify and understand another person’s situation, feelings and motivations.
-It’s like putting yourself in someone else’s shoes or see things from somebody else’s point of view.
+It’s actually the ability to identify and understand another person’s situation, feelings, and motivations.
+It’s like putting yourself in someone else’s shoes or seeing things from somebody else’s point of view.
+(1)

-However, many people are born and live without a slightest touch of empathy.
+However, many people are born and live without the slightest touch of empathy.
 They can’t really feel for other people so it takes a special type of person to have empathy.

 When you feel empathy it means that you are strong enough to be strong for others as well to the point that you are actually able to feel what they are feeling.

-According to researches, around 92 % of people have cried at least one movie.
+According to research, around 92 % of people have cried during at least one movie.
 It gives me comfort to know that I am not the only person who has ever cried during watching Bambi, Braveheart or The Notebook.

 Movies are designed in a way that impacts us on an emotional level and they more often succeed in this endeavor.
 So it’s not your fault if you cry during a movie.